Table of contents

 Business owners and entrepreneurs are searching for a key takeaway from 2020.
 If there’s anything we can learn from this veritable “mess” of a year, it’s the following:

-Why should agile leadership rank at the top of your priority list for 2021?
+Why should agile leadership rank at the top of your priority list?